rapid7/metasploit-framework/documentation/modules/post/windows/gather/bloodhound.md

 ## Options

-  **CollectionMethode**
+### Method

+Which method to use to get shaphound running.
+Default is `download`.

+  1. `download` requires the compromised host to have connectivity back to metasploit to download and execute the payload.
+Sharphound is not written to disk.
+  2. `disk` requires admin privileges to bypass the execution policy (if it isn't open).
+Writes the `sharphound.exe` file to disk.
+No connectivity is required but a disk write does happen which is likely to get caught by AV.

+### CollectionMethode

 The collection method to use.
 This parameter accepts a comma separated list of values.
-Accepted values are Default, Group, LocalAdmin, RDP, DCOM, GPOLocalGroup, Session, ObjectProps, ComputerOnly, LoggedOn, Trusts, ACL, Container, DcOnly, All.
+Accepted values are `Default`, `Group`, `LocalAdmin`, `RDP`, `DCOM`, `GPOLocalGroup`, `Session`, `ObjectProps`, `ComputerOnly`, `LoggedOn`, `Trusts`, `ACL`, `Container`, `DcOnly`, `All`.
 The default method is `Default`.

-  **Domain**
+### Domain

 Specifies the domain to enumerate.
 If not specified, will enumerate the current domain your user context specifies.

-  **Stealth**
+### Stealth

 Use stealth collection options, will sacrifice data quality in favor of much reduced network impact.
 The default value is `false`.

-  **ExcludeDomainControllers**
+### ExcludeDomainControllers

 Exclude domain controllers from session queries.
 Useful for ATA environments which detect this behavior.
 The default value is `false`.

-  **DomainController**
+### DomainController

 Specify which Domain Controller to request data from.
 Defaults to closest DC using Site Names.

-  **LdapPort**
+### LdapPort

 Override the port used to connect to LDAP.

-  **SecureLdap**
+### SecureLdap

 Uses LDAPs instead of unencrypted LDAP on port 636.
 The default value is `false`.

-  **DisableKerbSigning**
+### DisableKerbSigning

 Disables Kerberos Signing on requests.
 The default value is `false`.

-  **SkipPing**
+### SkipPing

 Skip all ping checks for computers.
 This option will most likely be slower as API calls will be made to all computers regardless of being up Use this option if ping is disabled on the network for some reason.
 The default value is `false`.

-  **OutputFolder**
+### OutputFolder

 Folder to write the JSON output to.
 Default is to enumerate the Windows Temp folder.

-  **Method**

-  Which method to use to get shaphound running.
-Default is `download`.

-  1. `download` requires the compromised host to have connectivity back to metasploit to download and execute the payload.
-Sharphound is not written to disk.
-  2. `disk` requires admin privileges to bypass the execution policy (if it isn't open).
-Writes the sharphound.ps1 file to disk.
-No connectivity is required but a disk write does happen which is likely to get caught by AV.

-  **EncryptZip**
+### EncryptZip

 If the zip should be encrypted by SharpHound using a random password.
 Password is stored to `notes`, default is `true`.

-  **NoSaveCache**
+### NoSaveCache

 If the cache file (.bin) should NOT be written to disk.
 Default is `true`.

 ## Scenarios